nkn002/nkn002.github.io/_pages/about.md

       <a href="https://arxiv.org/pdf/2406.13337" class="button">paper</a>
     </div>
     <div class="publication-description">
-      We address named entity recognition in medical speech using advanced LLM techniques.
+      We propose a multilingual dataset for the medical named entity recognition task.
     </div>
   </div>
 </div>